top of page

 He, for that was his gender, was tall and lean.
 Head bent forward; his figure might have suggested a question mark except his mind harbored no doubts.
 Jay, for this was one of his names, came to a heavy oaken door which he unlocked with a great iron key and flung wide open.

-Entering to possess the Magnificent Hall, J flipped a switch and bright lights flashed down.
+Entering to possess the magnificent hall, he flipped a switch and bright lights flashed down.
 His hand caressed the tooth-marked Steinway before he self-righteously emptied the ashtrays left overfilled from the Sodality of the previous evening.

-Hip to hip, Elle and Priestly soon strolled in to lounge and canoodle on a coffee-stained divan.
-P made E snicker as he lit two ciggies between thin lips before flicking a smoldering one over to hers whose were lush and swollen and hot.
-Then burst in Duderonomy, wearing only a tattered bathrobe, fur-lined boots, and a beaver-tailed cap.
+Hip to hip, Priestly and Elle soon strolled in to lounge and canoodle on a coffee-stained divan.
+P made E snicker as he lit two ciggies between thin dry lips before flicking a smoldering one over to hers, lush and swollen and hot.
+Then burst in Deuteronomy, wearing only a tattered bathrobe, fur-lined boots, and a beaver-tailed cap.
 It was embarrassing how he straddled his plastic chair, but mercifully he sat upon it backward.

 “No.” JJ was firm (and so was PP thanks to Elle).
 “The Bob is fine if all you care about is high level word references and mythological intellectualisms.
 But tonight, we go deeper and broader.”

 Against this provocation, JJ grimly bit his tongue as he primly proceeded to initiate the proceedings by chucking three dark knots of wood into the smoldering Ashkenazi Oven.
-Smoke thickened even as the fuel blazed bright.
-Green and yellow fumes rose to the ceiling where they twisted and hovered before raining down a fine grey ash which slowly coalesced into the forms of an ancient rabbinic Sanhedrin set somewhere between ancient Babylon, Iraq and interwar Passaic New Jersey.
+Smoke thickened within that dark vault even as the fuel blazed bright.
+Green and yellow fumes rose to the ceiling where they twisted and hovered before raining down a fine grey ash, which slowly coalesced into the forms of an ancient rabbinic Sanhedrin set somewhere between ancient Babylon, Iraq, and interwar Passaic, New Jersey.

 Transfixed, J, E, P, and the Dude watched as these figurines vaguely solidified.
 In the center of the space was a facsimile of the notable Rabbi Glumenial Schmuckstein surrounded by his coterie of derivative scholars.
 All were clad in soot black, coated with a fine dusting of dancing grey ash.